Inference from Sampling with Response Probabilities Estimated via Calibration: Introduction

 \section{Introduction}

 Under complete response the Horvitz-Thompson~\citeyearpar[HT,][]{hor:tho:52} estimator is unbiased.
 With nonresponse, however, this estimator is unavailable.
-Nonresponse can be seen as a second phase of the survey, where the mechanism that yields the nonresponse called the \emph{response mechanism} is unknown \citep{sar:swe:87}.
+Nonresponse can be seen as a second phase of the survey, where the mechanism that yields the nonresponse called the \emph{response mechanism} is unknown \citep{oh:sch:83,sar:swe:87}.
 If the response probabilities were known, a two-phase estimator with response probabilities as inclusion probabilities of the second phase would be unbiased.
 Unfortunately, the response probabilities are unknown in practice.
-A solution to control for the nonresponse bias is to postulate a model for the response probabilities, estimate these probabilities based on the postulated model, and use the estimated response probabilities in a two-phase estimator.
+A solution to control for nonresponse bias is to postulate a model for the response probabilities, estimate these probabilities based on the postulated model, and use the estimated response probabilities in a two-phase estimator.
 The resulting estimator is called \emph{two-phase Nonresponse Weighting Adjusted (NWA) estimator} or \emph{empirical double expansion estimator}. \cite{sar:lun:05} and \cite{haz:bea:17:weights:review} provide overviews of some NWA estimators and weighting systems adjusted for nonresponse.

 Two general approaches to NWA estimators are Maximum Likelihood Estimation (MLE) and calibration \citep{dev:sar:92}.
 In the first approach, a model such as the logistic regression model is postulated~\citep{cas:sar:wre:83,ekh:laa:91}.
 The parameters of the model are estimated via MLE and fitted response probabilities are obtained based on the estimated parameters.
-In the second approach, calibration weights are found so that the resulting NWA estimator of some auxiliary variables is equal to their population total (calibration at the population level) or to their full sample HT estimator (calibration at the full sample level).
+In the second approach, calibration weights are found so that the resulting NWA estimator of some auxiliary variables is equal to its population total (calibration at the population level) or to its full sample HT estimator (calibration at the full sample level).
 The calibration weights can be viewed as the design weights times the inverse of the estimated response probabilities.
-To the best of our knowledge \cite{dev:dup:93} and \cite{dup:93} are the first authors to suggest the use of calibration to estimate the response probabilities. \cite{lun:sar:99} further study point and variance estimators for both levels of calibration, population and sample.
+To the best of our knowledge, the first author to suggest the use of what would later be called calibration weighting to estimate the response probabilities is \cite{fol:91}, shortly followed by \cite{dev:dup:93} and \cite{dup:93}. \cite{lun:sar:99} further study point and variance estimators for both levels of calibration, population and sample.